 The council has been successful in persuading some companies to work together and lay several cables in one trench, but it can only persuade, it cannot force them to do it.

 When a company needs parking bays suspended to allow it to carry out works, it tells the council its planned start and finish date for the works.

 Unfortunately, sometimes the company fails to start on the planned date.
 If they tell us, we can change the parking suspensions accordingly, but if they don't tell us we can't.
 Similarly they often simply don't tell us if they finish earlier than planned.

 There are so many requests for parking suspensions that we can't check every one to see if the work started and finished on time.
 We have to rely on the people who carry out the work to tell us of any changes.

-To combat this problem, the City Council now works very closely with Statutory Undertakers on Major Projects.
-The Council insists that the parking suspension staff are involved right from the planning stage and throughout the life of the works.
-The Council provides such contractors with “return to service” stickers to release bays for public use as soon as possible.
+To combat this problem, the council now works very closely with Statutory Undertakers on Major Projects.
+The council insists that the parking suspension staff are involved right from the planning stage and throughout the life of the works.
+The council provides such contractors with “return to service” stickers to release bays for public use as soon as possible.

 Certain companies or public bodies have a legal right (under the New Roads and Street Works Act) to dig up roads in order to install new pipes, cables etc, or to maintain their existing ones.
 These are known as Statutory Undertakers.

 In general these are companies that supply water, gas, electricity and telecommunications.
 There are a few others that are less obvious, for example London Underground, who need to gain access to underground tunnels etc.